6 Reasons Outdoor TV Antennas Lose Signal (and How to Fix Them)

 This is why replacing the antenna often doesn’t fix pixelation — the signal is arriving in a messy way, not a weak one.

-Digital TV signals need a minimum strength level to work.
-When the signal sits close to that limit, small changes in the environment can push reception above or below the usable level.
-When it drops slightly, channels disappear.
-When it rises again, they come back.
+Digital TV signals require a minimum strength to display.
+When the signal drops slightly, channels disappear.
+When it improves again, they come back.

 Symptom Pattern